JohnSnowLabs/spark-nlp/python/README.md

 4. Now you can attach your notebook to the cluster and use Spark NLP!

-NOTE: If you are launching a Databricks runtime that is not based on Apache Spark 3.x please choose a compatible [Spark NLP package](#spark-packages)
+NOTE: Databrick's runtimes support different Apache Spark major releases.
+Please make sure you choose the correct Spark NLP Maven pacakge name for your runtime from our [Pacakges Chetsheet](https://github.com/JohnSnowLabs/spark-nlp#packages-cheatsheet)

 ## EMR Cluster